Skip to content

 The three-tier split:

 • Main = sovereignty.
 Hardware-protected.
 Cloud-recoverable.
+Co-owner of every orchestrator you've used.
 The boundary between "my real money" and "the working float."

 • Agents = scope.
 Each agent is its own scoped spender, so a compromise of one agent doesn't compromise the others.
-The grant is on-chain, there's no AGENSAI policy engine sitting in the middle that could fail open.
+The grant is on-chain and validator-enforced, there's no AGENSAI permission engine that could fail open.

 Funding the orchestrator

-Send USDC or ETH (or any ERC-20) to your orchestrator address.
-JAW supports ERC-20 gas natively, users select the gas token in the wallet dialog at signing time.
-AGENSAI ships no paymaster, no sponsorship, no gas infrastructure.
+Send USDC or ETH to your orchestrator address.
+JAW supports ERC-20 gas natively, so you don't need to hold ETH for gas if you have USDC.
+Pick the gas token in the wallet dialog at signing time.
+AGENSAI ships zero paymaster, zero sponsorship, zero gas infrastructure.
 You pay your own gas in whatever token you funded with.

 TokenBehavior